likesjx/obsidian-ado-plugin/README.md

 - **Manage Epics**: Create, update, and delete epics in Azure DevOps.
 - **Manage Features**: Create, update, and delete features associated with epics.
 - **User Settings**: Customize plugin settings through a dedicated settings tab.
-- **Epic Anchors & Details Popover**:
+- **Epic Anchors & Inline/Modal Views**:
    - Insert epic anchors (e.g., `<<#12345>>`) into your notes using a command.
+   - **Reading & Live Preview Modes**:
+       - Anchors (`<<#ID>>`) are rendered as an inline, expandable block.
+       - This block initially shows a header with the Epic ID, Title, State, and an "Expand" control.
+       - Clicking the header fetches Epic details from Azure DevOps and expands the block to show a tabbed interface.
+       - The inline view attempts to use the full width of the text column.
+   - **Editor Mode**:
-   - In Reading and Live Preview modes, these anchors render as clickable buttons.
+       - Anchors render as clickable buttons (e.g., `Epic #12345`).
-   - Clicking an epic button fetches its details from Azure DevOps and displays them in a popover.
+       - Clicking this button fetches Epic details and displays them in a **modal window**.
-   - The popover features a tabbed interface:
+   - **Tabbed Interface (in both inline view and modal)**:
        - **Description Tab**: Shows the Epic's `System.Description`.
-       - **Contacts Tab**: Displays key personnel like Assigned To, Created By, Changed By, and other configurable custom contact roles (e.g., Epic Owner, Solution Architect).
-User email addresses (unique names) are linked to directly open a chat in Microsoft Teams.
+       - **Contacts Tab**: Displays key personnel (Assigned To, Created By, Changed By, and custom roles like Epic Owner).
+User email addresses are linked to Microsoft Teams for quick chat.
        - **Features Tab**: Lists child Features of the Epic.
-Each feature displays its ID, Title, and State.
-Clicking on a feature's header will expand it to show its description.
+Each feature is an expandable item showing its ID, Title, and State in the header.
+Clicking a feature expands it to show its description.
 Each feature header also includes a direct link to open the item in ADO.
        - **Readiness Tab**: A configurable tab for displaying readiness information related to the Epic.
-   - Includes an "Open in ADO" button to directly navigate to the work item in Azure DevOps.
+   - Both views include an "Open Epic in ADO" button to directly navigate to the work item in Azure DevOps.

 ## Installation